mixxxdj/manual/source/chapters/appendix.rst

                         * ``debug``    - Above + Debug/Developer messages
                         * ``trace``    - Above + Profiling messages
 ----------------------  -------------------------------------------------
---logFlushLevel LEVEL   Sets the logging level at which the log buffer
+--logFlushLevel LEVEL   Set the logging level at which the log buffer
                         is flushed to ``mixxx.log``.
                         LEVEL is one of the values defined at ``--logLevel`` above.
 ----------------------  -------------------------------------------------
---debugAssertBreak      Breaks (SIGINT) Mixxx, if a DEBUG_ASSERT evaluates
+--debugAssertBreak      Breaks (SIGINT) Mixxx if a DEBUG_ASSERT evaluates
                         to false.
-Under a debugger you can continue afterwards.
-This  will also avoid to switch the MIXXX_DEBUG_ASSERTIONS_FATAL flag which leads to
+A debugger can then be used to continue.
-                        a time consuming full rebuild.
-Now the MIXXX_DEBUG_ASSERTIONS_FATAL is only respected if
+                        This disables the MIXXX_DEBUG_ASSERTIONS_FATAL
-                        ``--debugAssertBreak`` is not passed.
+                        flag which can otherwise lead to a time consuming full rebuild.
 ----------------------  -------------------------------------------------
 -h, --help              Display this help message and exit
 ======================  =================================================